Russell-Waterhouse/blog/content/post/package-managers.md

 package managers advertise and what common sense would imply.

-Package managers should imply that if you have the same transitive dependency in 2 projects, you could just pull that dependency once and have both projects use it.
+Package managers should imply that if you have the same transitive dependency in 2 dependencies in the same project, you could just pull that dependency once and have both dependencies use it.

 Yet, when I build a project that uses npm or cargo or pip or ruby bundler,